dipeshpatel11/CMPUT-291-Database-Management/README.md

-# This is my CMPUT 291 projects.
+# This is my CMPUT 291 Assignments.